GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/07.361-370/04.Secure/docs.md

 ---
+title: |
-title: 364.
-Secure
+    364. Secure - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 364.
+Secure.
+How shall the young secure their hearts, And guard their lives from sin?
+Thy word the choicest rules imparts, To keep the conscience clean.
+To keep the conscience clean.
+    keywords:  |
-    keywords: Christ in Song, Secure, How shall the young secure their hearts,
+        Christ in Song, adventhymnals, advent hymnals, Secure, How shall the young secure their hearts.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 364. SECURE
+####  Christ in Song,

 ```txt
 1.